morphey-slavbard/product_slider/README.md

 **Further understanding**
 Built using vanilla JS and Html, no owl carousel or bootstrap used in the making of the carousel.

+There is space between location of slider and payment information, this is because there is a iframe for paypal, that is not currently working.

 Options for Testing and experiemntation

 * Location of carousel buttons